 This prestigious prize, a certificate signed by Making Music's patron HRH the Duchess of Kent, is presented annually to individuals from a Making Music member group who have made an outstanding contribution to music in the community, or the success of their music group.

 The prize is named after Lady Hilary Groves, a Vice President of Making Music and an ardent supporter of leisure-time music making in the UK.
-This year we're delighted to be able to present two prizes - one to an individual from a group that performs and one to an individual from a group that promotes music.

 • made a discernible difference to the musical life of your local community; or